Can I attend a protest during the coronavirus lockdown? / Coronavirus / Protest

 Can I attend a protest during the coronavirus lockdown?

-This information was correct as of 5 June 2020, but is subject to possible changes.
+This information below was correct as of 14 September 2020, but is subject to possible changes.

-Is the ban against certain gatherings a breach of my human rights?
+Isn’t the restriction of certain gatherings a breach of my human rights?

-Your right to protest is protected by the European Convention on Human Rights in two ways:
+Your right to gather is protected by the European Convention on Human Rights in two ways:

 Article 10 protects freedom of expression.